MbinOrg/mbin/docs/02-admin/01-installation/02-docker.md

 In this example, port `8080` will connect to your Mbin server.

 4. Make sure your reverse proxy correctly sets the common `X-Forwarded` headers (especially `X-Forwarded-Proto`).
-This is needed so that both rate limiting works correctly, but especially so that the server can detect the correct outward facing protocol (HTTP vs HTTPS).
+This is needed so that both rate limiting works correctly, but especially so that your server can detect its correct outward facing protocol (HTTP vs HTTPS).

 > [!WARNING]
 > `TRUSTED_PROXIES` in `.env` needs to be a valid value (which is the default) in order for your server to work correctly behind a reverse proxy.